mlverse/torch/content/start/guess_the_correlation/index.markdown

 optimizer <- optim_adam(model$parameters)
 ```

 How does it know which way to change the parameters?
 We need to decide on a reasonable way to assess model performance.
 Here we're trying to predict a numerical value -- the size of the correlation.
 Thus, a measure like mean squared error is adequate.
-This line (in the upcoming code snipped) computes the mean squared error between model predictions and the target value:
+This line (in the upcoming code snippet) computes mean squared error between model predictions and target value:

 ```r